thorpej/nabud/README.md

   to enable it.
 * nabuctl now displays the serial connection properties (baud rate, stop bits, and flow control) when viewing connection details.
+* nabuctl now displays the file that the NABU will receive as the default boot image (image 000001) even if this is not specified in the config file or selected with nabuctl.
+Suggested by jefferystone on Discord.

 ### nabud-1.2
 * Added command history to nabuctl on systems that have the BSD